Playpager Home

 Try to control the center squares (e4, d4, e5, d5).
 This gives your pieces greater mobility and can limit your opponent’s options.

 Aim to move each piece once before moving any piece twice.
-This helps in deploying your forces effectively.
+Avoid moving the same piece multiple times in the opening.

 Castling early is usually a good idea.
-It gets your king to safety and connects your rooks.

 Remember, you can’t castle if you’ve moved your king or the relevant rook, if there are pieces between your king and rook, or if your king is in check.